 It can help to talk to an adviser to understand how much you'll need to save and what's the best way to reach your goals.
 Remember, it's nice if you can help your child avoid a crushing student loan debt, but not if it comes at the expense of liquidating your retirement savings.

 Choose wisely and save yourself a lot of money right from the start.
 Some people may only have the Ivy League in their sights, but don't overlook universities that offer low-cost or even free tuition for international students.

 There may be nominal admin fees to pay and of course there's still living expenses to consider, but think of the money you'll save over the next 4 or more years.

-Germany, France and the Nordic countries are just a few that offer free higher-education to students.
+Germany and the Nordic countries are just a few that offer free higher-education to students.
 Undergraduate degrees are usually in the native language but there are many post-graduate level degrees offered in English.

 Something to consider: many students say they choose their university because they have a chance to apply for a post-study work visa after graduation.
-Canada, the UK, the US, Australia and New Zealand are a few of the English-speaking countries that offer these visas (but not sure you'll find a free university there!).
+Canada, the UK, the US, Australia are a few of the English-speaking countries that offer these visas (but not sure you'll find a free university there!).

 Possibly the most well-known scholarship is the highly competitive and merit-based Fulbright Foreign Student Program for graduate-level studies.
 But there are a lot more than that, so you don't need to be the most academic in your class, nor the most athletic.

 A scholarship's criteria can be merit-or needs-based.
 It can also be dependent on your nationality, your major or even your gender.
 Don't believe it?
 Google "weird scholarships" to see how you could turn your passion for a plant-based diet or working underwater into funding for school.

 Scholarships do require a lot of paperwork, and this can be a hassle that discourages many people.
 But it's worth the trouble.
 There's no limit to how many scholarships you can apply for and it can be a great way to pay for schooling.